StephenSwat/Compiler-Construction-Starter-Kit/README.md

 ## Patches

 There are some blatant issues with the framework provided.
-Mainly, the C proprocessor is proken and secondly, the framework wastes a lot of memory by using strucs where is should use unions.
+Mainly, the C preprocessor is broken and secondly, the framework wastes a lot of memory by using strucs where is should use unions.
 Provided with this starter kit are patches that fix these issues.
 To fix the problems, run the following from your project root: